-The Company determined the transaction price totaled approximately \$197.8 million which includes the upfront payment, the premium paid by JJDC for its equity investment in the Company, and estimated payments for ARO-HBV drug materials on hand and additional material to be manufactured.
-The Company has allocated the total \$197.8 million initial transaction price to its one distinct performance obligation for the ARO-HBV license and the associated Janssen R&D Services.
+The Company determined the transaction price totaled approximately \$252.6 million which includes the upfront payment, the premium paid by JJDC for its equity investment in the Company, the two \$25 million milestone payments earned and estimated payments for reimbursable Janssen R&D services to be performed.
+The Company has allocated the total \$252.6 million initial transaction price to its one distinct performance obligation for the ARO-HBV license and the associated Janssen R&D Services.
 This revenue will be recognized using a proportional performance method (based on actual labor hours versus estimated total labor hours) beginning in October 2018 and ending as the Company's efforts in overseeing the ongoing phase 1 / 2 clinical trial are completed.
+During the year ended September 30, 2019, the Company recognized approximately \$167.5 million of Revenue associated with this performance obligation.
+As of September 30, 2019 there were \$0 contract assets recorded as Accounts Receivable, \$77.8 million of contract liabilities recorded as and long-term Deferred Revenue on the Company's Consolidated Balance Sheets.
+The \$77.8 million of current Deferred Revenue and \$5.0 million of long-term Deferred Revenue is driven by the upfront payment and premium paid by JJDC for its equity investment in the Company as well as the two \$25 million milestones paid by Janssen, net of revenue recognized in the period.